 You can sip ginger in a tea or you can use an ointment that has ginger in it.
 Either way, you’re sure to improve your psoriatic arthritis by using some ginger.

-Vitamin E has long been known to reduce scaring and treat skin conditions.
-Many people use it after a surgical procedure to help reduce scaring.
+Vitamin E has long been known to reduce scarring and treat skin conditions.
+Many people use it after a surgical procedure to help reduce scarring.

 You can use vitamin E capsules and pierce them and spread them directly on the skin or you can buy creams or ointments that are readily infused with Vitamin E. Either way, it is very soothing and will help to reduce the redness and inflammation that is associated with psoriatic arthritis.

 According to a recent Harvard study, sugar can cause inflammation and pain to worsen.
 While there is little definitive evidence, it may be worth trying to cut back and see if that doesn’t help to reduce the pain of psoriatic arthritis along with the inflammation and skin scales.

 Many people have allergic reactions to seemingly everyday foods.
 By eliminating specific food groups from the diet many people are surprisingly relieved of their skin symptoms and painful joints.